So Good they can't Ignore you

 2. Identify your capital type

-3. Define “good”
+3. Define what is “good”

 4. Stretch and destroy